BloomTech-Labs/city-data-comparison-ds/flask-docker-master/README.md

 - `Docker`: Contenarize codebase + all of the above tech to ship

-## Try

-You can try sample Flask app container from Docker Hub.
-For that, you don't need to clone this git source.

-- `docker pull chhantyal/flask-docker`
-- `docker run -p 8000:8000 flask-docker`

 ## Ship

 In few steps, you can run on local, your colleague's local, AWS, Azure, anywhere.